Making your Own Non Fungible Token (NFT)

 Non-fungible items, on the other hand, are the exact opposite.
 They’re unique or rare and cannot be replaced with other similar items.
 Say, an antique pocket watch gifted to you by your grandfather.
 It’s completely unique and represents information or emotion that cannot be fully replaced with anything else.
 It’s non-fungible.

 The same goes for art pieces such as Mona Lisa by Leonardo da Vinci or Starry Nights by Vincent van Gogh.
 There can be copied versions of every art piece, but the original is only one.
 And it’s non-fungible.
 Take any of these items and represent them using unique crypto tokens on a blockchain and you’ll have non-fungible tokens, or NFTs.
+See more detailed information about NFTs at Bankrate.

 These NFTs are stored on a blockchain and they act as proof-of-ownership of any real or virtual asset.
 Furthermore, being based on the blockchain makes NFTs secure and immutable, preventing anyone from changing their data.